 Best Handheld Shower Head Reviews

 ANCHEER makes a few different models of handheld options, listed on the same page.
-They’re all within the $10-20 range, and feature a range of styles and functions.
+These options feature a range of styles and functions.
 We recommend one of the options with multiple spray functions, such as the 002, 003, or 006.

 They’re very simple to install.
 Most reviewers said it took them less than 10 minutes to get up and running.